“He who controls the spice, controls the universe.” – Frank Herbert, Dune

 The best market for buying spice is Tajrish, an outdoor bazaar featuring all spices associated with Iranian cuisine.
 Fresh citrus fruits and pickled vegetables sit next to herbs and spices.

 Indonesia has a long and rich association with spices.
 It’s one of the countries that benefited most from the original spice trade.
-To this day, matters of spice are taken seriously.
+To this day, matters of spice are a serious business.
 The climate is perfect for growing herbs and spices, and many of the world’s favorite herbs and spices are grown in Indonesia.

 The Beringharjo is an ancient market in the city of Yogyakarta, and one of the region’s best spice markets.
 Take a leaf out of the local’s book and arrive early.
 This will allow you to pick up the best deals while avoiding the midday-madness.
-The market gets especially crowded on weekends.
+The market is especially busy on weekends.

 The center of the market is a two-story building.
 This was the original location of the market, but over time it spilled over into the surrounding streets.
 The spice market is on the second floor.
-On your way upstairs you’ll be met with the distinctive smell of javanese herbs.
+On your way upstairs you’ll experience the distinctive smell of javanese herbs.
 The market stocks both herbs used for medicinal purposes, as well as spices used for cooking.

-If you’re a tourist, be warned, you’re required to haggle.
+If you’re a tourist, be ready to haggle.
 Locals put a hefty premium on their products for tourists, but they’re always willing to negotiate a fairer price.
 The market opens early in the morning and closes at 4:30 p.m.

 Khari Baoli is the largest spice market in Asia.
 The bustling market is popular with local restaurants and store holders who come here to buy their spices wholesale.
 Khari Baoli market dates back to around 1650 and the name translates, mysteriously, as “salty step-well.”